Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Measuring Model Robustness

 \subsection{Adversarial Human Evaluation}

-While existing measures of robustness provide valuable insight into model behaviour, they fail to capture how robust a model might be in a production setting.
-We use Dynabench, a research platform for dynamic benchmarking and evaluation, to measure model robustness in an adversarial human evaluation setting.
-This allows for live interaction with the model and more closely resembles the ways in which a deployed system might be used when compared to evaluation on static datasets.
+While existing robustness measures provide valuable insight into model behaviour, they fail to capture how robust a model might be in a production setting.
+We use Dynabench~\cite{kiela2021dynabench}, a research platform for dynamic benchmarking and evaluation, to measure model robustness in an adversarial human evaluation setting.
+This allows for live interaction between the model and human annotator, and more closely simulates realistic and challenging scenarios a deployed system might encounter, compared to evaluation on static datasets.
 We set up the experiment as a randomised controlled trial where annotators are randomly allocated to interact with each of our four final models based on a hash of their annotator identifier.
-We run the experiment through Amazon Mechanical Turk (AMT) using Mephisto.\footnote{\url{github.com/facebookresearch/Mephisto}} Workers are required to be based in Canada, the UK, or the US, have a Human Intelligence Task (HIT) Approval Rate greater than $98\%$, and have previously completed at least 1,000 HITs.
-All workers are first required to complete an onboarding phase to ensure familiarity with the interface, and are then required to ask five questions of the model.
+We run the experiment through Amazon Mechanical Turk (AMT) using Mephisto.\footnote{\url{github.com/facebookresearch/Mephisto}} Workers (see Appendix~\ref{appendix:results_ahe}) are first required to complete an onboarding phase to ensure familiarity with the interface, and are then required to ask five questions of the model.
 We pay \$0.20 per question and given a strong incentive to try to beat the model with a \$0.50 bonus for each validated question that the model fails to answer correctly.\footnote{Our evaluation setup is different to ``Beat the AI'' where annotators couldn't submit unless they beat the model a certain number of times.
-This creates a different an annotation dynamic that we believe is better suited for model evaluation.} The model identity is kept hidden and workers are paid equally irrespective of the model-in-the-loop to avoid creating an incentive imbalance.
-For questions that the model answered correctly, we can use the model's success as a proxy of its validity.
-We support this with manual validation by an expert annotator of a sample of 50 such examples, and find that all are valid.
-Additionally, we further validate \textit{all examples} that fool the models.
+This creates a different annotation dynamic that we believe is better suited for model evaluation.} The model identity is kept hidden and workers are awarded an equal base pay irrespective of the model-in-the-loop to avoid creating an incentive imbalance.
+Each annotator is allowed to write at most 50 questions, to avoid having a few productive annotators dominate our findings.
+All model-fooling examples are further validated by an expert annotator.
+We skip validation of questions the model answered correctly, as manual validation of a sample of 50 such examples found that all are valid, suggesting that the QA model's ability to answer them is a good indicator of their validity.
 We measure performance as the validated model error rate (vMER), that is, the percentage of validated examples that the model fails to answer correctly.
-Despite limiting the number of collected questions to 50 per annotator, there is still the potential of an imbalance in the number of questions per annotator.
-In order to eliminate annotator effect as a potential confounding variable, we propose using the macro-averaged vMER over annotators (mvMER), defined as:
+Despite limiting the number of collected examples to 50 per annotator, there is still the potential of an imbalance in the number of QA pairs produced by each annotator.
+In order to eliminate annotator effect as a potential confounder, we propose using the macro-averaged validated model error rate (mvMER) over annotators, defined as: